Rhetorical Analysis Essay

-- Only the two texts should be used as sources.
+- Only the two resources should be used.
 Do not consult other sources.
-The essay is between you and the two texts you select.
+The essay is between you and the two resources you selected.

 - A Works Cited page must be included, and it must be in correct MLA format.

 - Essays should be approximately two to four pages long.
 Length does not include the Works Cited page.